 As with any ad network or advertiser, make sure to read the guidelines and requirements carefully, so you know exactly what is expected of you and you can expect from them before you sign up.

 With my blog, Margo Dill’s Read These Books and Use Them, advertisers have contacted me and offered to pay a flat rate if I put a link ad in a popular post.
 Because these were past posts and not currently showing up on my home page and because I thought the company was worthwhile, I agreed.
-You can see an example of one of the ads here.

 A continuity program is a membership program run on a blog, where people pay a monthly subscription fee, and then they receive extra information or services from the blogger.
 For example, on the free Problogger site, interested bloggers can join his Problogger.com community for $5.95 a month.
 Instead of a blog full of Darren’s advice on how to make money on a blog, people join the community, which is “an opportunity for bloggers to come together to collaborate, learn, and network in a private forum.
 Areas of discussion include finding readers, making money, writing content, blog design, collaboration, tech issues, blog critiques.”

 Catherine has continuity programs on Cash and Joy, too.
 These are her group services, such as The Provocateurs, which is a Ning forum for “a group of people who want to make squoodles of cash and joy by building a business from their best self.
 This community, like the pool, isn’t about one person pushing everyone along.
 It’s a joint effort, baybee, forged by what the members want and need.”
 Business owners can join Cash and Joy’s continuity program for $25.00 a month.